nnseva/django-access/README.md

 - `ACCESS_STRONG_DELETION_CONTROL` settings value (default backward compatible value is False) controls, whether the restriction to delete is controlled for models not having a separate (not Inline) Admin.
 See below the [Backward compatible deletion control](#backward-compatible-deletion-control) section.

+- `ACCESS_DEFAULT_PLUGIN` settings value (`"access.plugins.DjangoAccessPlugin"` by default) controls, what the plugin is used as a default plugin.
+Value is a string referring to the plugin class appropriate to import using the `import_module` call.

 ## Introduction

 ### Inspiration